What is GDPR?

 While the Data Protection Act has been governing the use of personal data for ten years, GDPR seeks to enhance these protections and award greater control to individuals over the data collected and processed by organizations.

-Our security team at Checkfront is diligently making updates to how Checkfront collects and processes the information of EU customers to ensure we are compliant by May 25th, 2018.
+Our security team at Checkfront has made updates to how Checkfront collects and processes the information of EU customers to ensure we are compliant.
 Further, we are committed to helping you meet your obligations under GDPR to the extent that you use Checkfront to collect and store personal data.
-Updates will be provided to this page in advance of the GDPR deadline.

 Why does GDPR matter to me?